-Detailed rules concerning the Special Trustee Election are available at the PABF Office and via the following link: Spring 2024 Trustee Special Election Rules.
+Detailed rules concerning the 2026 Annuitant Trustee Special Election are available at www.chipabf/about.org or at the PABF Office and here: 2026 Annuitant Trustee Special Election Rules.

 Beginning in April, members who currently receive a monthly benefit from the Fund will have the opportunity to enroll in the “Benefit Payment Participant Web Passport” portal through the Fund’s custodian, Northern Trust.